 At any given moment, public opinion is a chaos of superstition, misinformation, and prejudice.Gore Vital

-As in my last post, I would like to preface my mental illness blog series with another informational post about ADHD myths.
+As in my last post, I would like to preface my mental illness blog series with another informational post.
 There are a lot of false beliefs and misinformation about ADHD (and ADHD medications) that float around in our world.
 I believed many of them before I learned more about ADHD, first with my daughter and then with myself.
-I will talk about what I’ve learned about what ADHD is in my next post, but I want to make sure that we’re all on the same page when it comes to the facts.
+What I’ve learned about what ADHD is, I will talk about in my next post, but I want to make sure that we’re all on the same page when it comes to the facts.

 Without further ado…